denten-books/plain-text/1-metaphor.md

 relying on the ideas from the so called "cognitive metaphor" school developed extensively by George Lakoff, Mark Johnson, and Mark Turner among others in the 1980s.
-As we shall see later on in the chapter, cognitive metaphor theory gains influence in the formative period in the history of human--computer interaction.
-It is important for me therefore to take on the vocabulary of that tradition and to advance its critique from within.
-In cognitive metaphor theory, the kind of resemblances that we have been discussing so far are called *structural metaphors*.
-"Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote [@lakoff_metaphors_1980, 61].
+As we shall see later on in the chapter, cognitive metaphor theory gained influence in the formative period in the history of human-computer interaction.
+It is therefore important for me to take on the vocabulary of that tradition and to advance its critique from within.

+In cognitive metaphor theory, the kind of resemblances that we have been discussing so far---between the document and its icon, for example---are called *structural metaphors*.
+"Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote in the 1980s [@lakoff_metaphors_1980, 61].
 Grounded in "systematic correlations within our experience," structural metaphors transfer organizing principles from one domain to another.
-Thus to say something like "time is money" is to suggest that something in the arrangement of the financial system correlates systematically to something in the arrangement of the temporal system [@lakoff_metaphors_1980, 65-8].
+Thus to say something like "time is money" is to suggest that something in the arrangement of finances correlates to something in the arrangement of the temporal system [@lakoff_metaphors_1980, 65-8].
 It is a structural and not just a semantic similarity.
 If metaphors work by transferring qualities, structure is the quality being transferred in all of the above cases.
 Structural metaphors organize one thing in the shape of another.
-They are for this reason key to understanding the transference that takes place in the interface between human and machine.

-On an abstract level, structural substitution defines computation in general.
-The computer can be imagined as a universal metaphor machine, capable of simulating anything that can be represented symbolically.
+They are for this reason key to understanding the transference between human and machine, at the interface where two disparate systems of representation meet to exchange information.
+In fact, all computers can be described in terms such symbolic transference, where machine states---the configuration of open and closed circuits---translate into pictures, numbers, and letters, all species of human cognitive states.
+As a machine for symbolic transference, the computer is capable of simulating anything that can be represented symbolically.
+It is a universal metaphor machine.
 That is not to say that it can *do* anything.
 For example, one cannot use a computational device to hammer nails.
 A computer can be used to create the verisimilitude of hammering nails in the virtual realm.

 The language of computation reveals its reliance on metaphor in practice.
 Consider the following passage from a patent filed by Xerox in 1991.
-It describes confusingly, in its own words, "an electronic library metaphor," which includes:
+It describes, in its own words, "an electronic library metaphor," which includes:

 > a shared books with database metaphor, a reference books metaphor, and a
 > card catalog metaphor in one system that allows large object oriented data